Functions on manifolds

 See also inverse_retract.

-If you want to implement exponential map for your manifold, you should implement the method with t, that is exp!(M::MyManifold, q, p, X, t::Number).
+If you want to implement exponential map for your manifold, you should implement the in-place method with, that is exp_fused!(M::MyManifold, q, p, X).

 See also exp.